gardusig/road2senior/preparation/README.md

 # Summary

-The interview process generally consists of a few interviews, the goal is to cover each type by documenting a few tricks to prepare and go well at them.
+The interview process generally consists of a few interviews, the goal is to cover each type by documenting a few tricks to prepare and get an offer.

 1. [Coding-interview](#coding-interview)
 1. [Behavioral-interview](#behavioral-interview)